Forking in Short and Tame Abstract Elementary Classes: Getting Local Character

 Now that we have established an equivalence between nonforking and being an heir, we aim to derive local character.
-For this, we use heavily the proof \cite{shvi635}.2.2.1, which shows that, under certain assumptions, the universal local character cardinal for non-splitting is $\omega$.
+For this, we use heavily the proof of \cite[Theorem 2.2.1]{shvi635}, which shows that, under certain assumptions, the universal local character cardinal for non-splitting is $\omega$ (recall Definition \ref{lc-def}).
 Examining the proof, much of the work is done by basic independence properties--namely (I), (M), and (T)--and the other assumptions on $K$--namely categoricity, amalgamation, and EM models, which follow from no maximal models.
 Only in case (c), defined below, do they need the exact definition of their independence relation (non $\mu$-splitting) and GCH.
-In this case, we can use the definition of heir to complete the proof.
+In this case, we can use the definition of heir to complete the proof without any appeal to cardinal arithmetic.

+At the referee's insistence, we include a complete proof.
+This gives us an opportunity to expand on the proof given in \cite{shvi635} and correct some mistakes (e. g., they cite a different club guessing principle than the one they use).
+We would like to thank Monica VanDieren and Sebastien Vasey in helping bridge some of the gaps.
+A write up of a detailed proof for common generalization of \cite{shvi635} and Theorem \ref{ulcthm} can be found in \cite{svthm}.
+Note that the argument below assumes $\kappa$ regular, but \cite{svthm} shows how to remove that assumption.

+The proof uses the notion of limit models. \begin{defin} Let $M \in K_\lambda$ and $\alpha < \lambda^+$ be a limit ordinal. $N$ is $(\lambda, \alpha)$-limit over $M$ iff there is a resolution $\seq{N_i\in K_\lambda : i < \alpha}$ of $N$ so $N_0 = M$ and $M_{i+1}$ is universal over $M_i$. \end{defin} Limit models have been suggested as a substitute for Galois saturated models and the question of uniqueness of limit models has been suggested as a dividing line for AECs; see Shelah \cite{sh576}.
+We discuss the uniqueness of limit models after the proof, but the key use of uniqueness of limit models in this proof are the following basic facts.